 Where to find information

 Your university or college is the best place to go for information about your course, accommodation and access to facilities.
 We encourage you to make use of their support services at this time.
 Your students’ union, guild or association (if your university has one) would also be a good place to seek advice and support.

 The OfS is working closely with the Department for Education and with universities and colleges to support and protect the interests of students.
 Universities and colleges are under immense pressure.
 But they still have a duty of care to all their students, and a responsibility to continue teaching and learning activities where possible.

 We’re not able to tell your university or college what it should do – and in any case, we think universities and colleges are best placed to make decisions which take into account their particular situation and the needs of their students.
 But we are working with them in a number of ways to help them to help you:

-If you have significant concerns about the way your university or college is responding to the coronavirus situation, you can let us know by emailing our notifications inbox: [email protected].
+If you are concerned about any aspect of the way your university or college is responding to the coronavirus pandemic, there are several things you can do.

 If you do not think your university or college is giving you the information that you need, you can: